winewithbiscuits/wine/source/about/index.md

 Currently focusing on learning some of the tools and techniques used in solving biological structures at near-atomic resolutions, and protein characterisation.

-In my free time, I watch youtube and also like to read manga/light novels.
+In my free time, I watch youtube and also like to play games.
 Playing truck sim 2 before bed has become like a ritual for me.

 /ᐠ_ ꞈ _ᐟ\ɴʏᴀ~